debbyne/Akan_names/Readme.md

 # Akan Name Generator
-Easy and efficient way to generate your Ghanian name
+Easy and efficient way to generate your Ghanian name using birth dates

 # Description
 This web application uses the birth dates of a user to calculate the specific